RodrigoDeRosa-zz/tornado-server-boilerplate/README.md

 To get an instance of `Logger`, you simply need to do `logger = Logger('aName')`, the value passed as parameter will be the one filling the `name` field in the logging format.
 This class could be eventually extended to be a multiton, to avoid creating an instance every time you need to log.

+## MongoDB support
+As previously mentioned, this boilerplate is prepared to use MongoDB as a database management service; said preparation includes the ability to specify the host, port, database name and authentication data (as shown previously in the command line parameters section), a generic data access object class to be extended when creating new DAOs and a method of accessing our database connection instance within the context of any incoming request.

+Database support was built over the [Motor](https://motor.readthedocs.io/en/stable/) library, a coroutine-based API for non-blocking access to MongoDB from Tornado or asyncio.

+### Mongo server connection
+The connection to the Mongo server is made in `src.database.mongo.Mongo.init()`; in this method, the connection URI is built from the received database parameters (or default values if none were received) and a `MotorClient` instance is built with said URI.

+### DB global handler
+In order to access this database connection instance from every request context, we need to store the connection in a singleton fashion as a class attribute of the `Mongo` class.

+To do this, as you can see in `src.server.server#27`, we set a pointer to our instance inside the application settings.
+Then, upon the reception of a new request, we can set our database pointer in the `CustomRequestHandler.prepare()` method.
+This allows us to get our database pointer by calling `Mongo.get()` from anywhere in our code.

+### Generic DAO
+This boilerplate includes a generic data access object class found in `src.database.generic_dao.GenericDAO`.
+The point of this class is to be the super class of any new DAO class; for example, you can check `src.database.daos.example_dao.ExampleDao`.

+This superclass holds most of the needed methods to access a MongoDB collection and defines a method to be implemented by it's subclasses called `collection()`.
+As you can see in `ExampleDAO`, this method should return a pointer to the collection the DAO implementing it should be accessing; in our example, it is the `example` collection.